python/devguide/getting-started/pull-request-lifecycle.rst

 If you still don't see where the failure originates from, check for a "This branch is out-of-date with the base branch" sign next to the list of executed checks.
-Clicking "Update branch" next to this message will merge in the latest changes from the base branch into the PR.
+Clicking :guilabel:`Update branch` next to this message will merge in the latest changes from the base branch into the PR.

 If this still doesn't help with the failure on the PR, you can try